khulnasoft-lab/design.khulnasoft.com/contents/components/socks.md

 - If you need puppets in a pinch.
 - To create separation between your feet and your shoes.
+- To show off your quirky personality.
+- To walk around the house without waking up anyone.

 ### When not to use